Mujhse Dosti Karoge!: Development

 Mujhse Dosti Karoge! marked the directorial debut of Kunal Kohli, who previously worked in advertising and television.
-While the film drew media comparisons to the 1996 American romantic comedy The Truth About Cats & Dogs, Kohli clarified that the inspiration was limited to the mistaken identity angle and that "not one scene from it is the same."
-Neil Nitin Mukesh, who would later debut as an actor, served as an assistant director on the film.
+While the film was likened to the 1996 American romantic comedy The Truth About Cats & Dogs, Kohli clarified that the inspiration was limited to the mistaken identity angle and that "not one scene from it is the same."
+Neil Nitin Mukesh worked as an assistant director for the film.

 Casting

 Mujhse Dosti Karoge! is the only collaboration between Hrithik Roshan and Rani Mukerji to date.

 The film featured Hrithik Roshan, Rani Mukerji, and Kareena Kapoor in the lead roles.
-It marked Roshan and Kapoor’s third collaboration following Yaadein (2001) and Kabhi Khushi Kabhie Gham (2001).
+It marked Roshan and Kapoor's third collaboration following Yaadein (2001) and Kabhi Khushi Kabhie Gham...
+(2001).
 Uday Chopra made a special appearance as Rohan Verma, while Barkha Singh portrayed the younger version of Tina Kapoor.

-Rani Mukerji, who played Pooja Sahani, described the film as a “privilege” and recalled that working on it was an enjoyable experience, highlighting her strong on-set rapport with Roshan.
-Roshan, who portrayed Raj Khanna, noted the emotional depth of his character and likened the role to his earlier work in Kaho Naa...
+Rani Mukerji described the film as a “privilege” and recalled that working on it was an enjoyable experience due to her rapport with Roshan.
+Roshan likened the role to his earlier work in Kaho Naa...
 Pyaar Hai (2000).
-He emphasized the second half of the film as particularly intense and praised Mukerji’s professionalism and positivity.

 Kareena Kapoor took on the role of Tina Kapoor, a vibrant and glamorous character.
 Though initially hesitant to accept a secondary role, she was persuaded by Kohli and producer Aditya Chopra.
 Kapoor saw the role as unconventional, stating, “I play a loser, yet emerge the winner,” and considered it a performance her fans would enjoy.
-She emphasized the importance of aesthetics in preparing for the role, going on a short fast to achieve the desired look for her introductory scene.